zh30/native-translate/README.md

 English | [简体中文](./README.zh-CN.md)

-Native Translate is a privacy‑first Chrome extension that uses Chrome’s built‑in built-in AI Translator and Language Detector.
+Native Translate is a privacy‑first Chrome extension that uses Chrome’s built‑in AI Translator and Language Detector.
 No cloud calls, no telemetry — your content never leaves the browser.
 Models download and run locally (with progress feedback) and are cached for offline use.

 - Open‑source (MIT)
 - Local‑first: translation and detection run on device